Notavatarkorra/notavatarkorra.github.io/Porters 5 forces.md

 ****
 5. Bargaining Power of Buyers (Customers)

-*How much infCreate a sticky customer experience through subscription and
+*How much influence customers have over my pricing, terms and products offered.

-community
+REDUCE customer buying power by creating a unique necessary experience.
+Offer loyalty incentives.
+Maybe work on inspiring community and group education videos and

 By offering bundled services (test kits + consults + treatment), loyalty
 rewards, and an education-focused brand, KnowYou keeps users
 engaged and educated about their body.
 When people feel understood